pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 --storage-size=50GB \
 --storage-type=PD_SSD \
 --storage-auto-increase \
+----root-password=<admin_user_"postgres"_password>
 ```

+When you create a new Cloud SQL for PostgreSQL instance, a [default admin user](https://cloud.google.com/sql/docs/postgres/users#default-users) `Username: "postgres".` is created.
+It will be later used by Pachyderm to access its databases.
+You need to set a password for this user before you can log in.
+To do so, add `--root-password` to your gcloud command above.

+Check out Google documentation for more information on how to [Create and Manage PostgreSQL Users](https://cloud.google.com/sql/docs/postgres/create-manage-users).

 ### Create Your Databases
 After the instance is created, those two commands create the databases that pachyderm uses.